An artist’s vision should be limitless.

 It should be flexible, resilient and be able to reinvent itself in new and exciting ways.

-In their upcoming show, Rhythm Rewritten, happening in Toronto and other cities in Canada, the duo combines the timeless grace of Kathak with the intricacies of tap dance without diluting the sanctity of either.
+In their upcoming show, Rhythm Rewritten, happening in Toronto and other cities in Canada, the duo combine the timeless grace of Kathak with the intricacies of tap dance without diluting the sanctity of either.

 You can watch their incredible chemistry and footwork, Thursday, May 16 at the Aga Khan Museum, 77 Wynford Dr. Toronto at 8 p.m.
 This show is a must-see for everyone that loves dance, art, culture, and music.

-“Our performance is all improv,” says Seema, who was trained by the renowned Chitresh Das and with whom Jason created the award-winning ‘India Jazz Suites.’”
+“Our performance is all improv,” says Seema, who was trained by the renowned Chitresh Das with whom Jason created the award-winning ‘India Jazz Suites.’”

-“What is incredible about Jason’s dance is his ability to focus and really listen to what’s happening around him which he absorbs and recreates through his body,” she continued.
+“What is incredible about Jason’s dance is his ability to focus and really listen to what’s happening around him, which he absorbs and recreates through his body,” she continued.
 “Even though (the energy), is coming out of the tap shoes, it’s, in fact, going through his whole body.
 Jason’s dance decisions are made in a split second…”

 Sounds intriguing, no?
 Check out the video.

 Witness the battle of the feet in Toronto